BT-Compile/JHA/README.md

 <b>Bugs and Issues:<b>
-* If the user while creating a new task adds line breaks within the text area the information will not display on the right column, this is due to how "particular" javascript and HTML interacts with ASP.NET.
-The data still is created within the database, it just does not show in the application
+* If the user while creating a new task adds line breaks within the text area the information will not display on the right column.
+This is because html and asp.net interpet newline characters in different ways.
-* Originally, I had a script that would allow the data to populate and display all the textfields within the editing modal upon selecting a task, this ended up only allowing the ability to edit the first entry.
-For the sake of function over form, I reversed it to empty text boxes so that it works flawlessly.
+  The data still is created within the database, it just does not show in the application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>